 - 1. Touchdown: 6 points - 2.
 PAT (point after touchdown) 1 point (5-yard line) or 2 points (10-yard line) - a.
-Note: 1 point PAT is pass only; 2-point PAT can be run or pass. - 3.
+Note: 1-point PAT is pass only; 2-point PAT can be run or pass. - 3.
 A team that scores a touchdown must declare whether it wishes to attempt a 1-point conversion (from the 5-yard line) or a 2-point conversion (from the 10-yard line).
 Any change, once a decision is made to try for the extra point, requires a charged timeout.
 A decision cannot be changed after a penalty. - 4.
-After one team is winning by 28 points or more, the winning team MUST forfeit a player and the losing team MAY add a player until the differential is lowered under 28 points. - 5.
+After one team is winning by 28 points, the winning team MUST remove 1 player from play and the losing team MAY add 1 player to play until the point differential is below 28 points.
 After one team is winning by 35 points or more, the game is over.
-Once a 35 or more-point advantage is gained, no PAT will be attempted. - 6.
-Forfeits are scored 35-0 for the winning team. - The coaches, officials and scorekeeper must approve the score.
-If a coach does not approve the score before leaving the field, the scorekeeper or official will note and the score will be FINAL.
+TEAMS may elect to continue but no additional points scored will be added. - 5.
+Forfeits are scored 35-0 for the winning team. - 6.
+The coaches, officials and scorekeeper must verify the score sheet.
+If a coach does not verify the score sheet before leaving the field, the scorekeeper will note on that score sheet and the score will be FINAL.